 Jennie Jewitt-Harris’ work explores the formation of visual memories, and how these can influence and shape us.
-She uses natural objects as metaphors for the passing of time and impact of experiences explored through a combination of collage, drawing, painting and stereo-photography.
+Combining her backgrounds in medicine, psychology and art she tackles complex and difficult subjects through her art, including issues such as organ donation and PTSD.
+She explores the passing of time and impact of experiences through a combination of collage, drawing, painting and stereo-photography.

 Jennie had two artworks exhibited in the 2018 Royal Academy Summer Exhibition.
 David Mach RA, on the selection committee for the Summer Exhibition, spoke about her work: